-YouWealth has been designed for your convenience.
-You can invest or make withdrawal requests online at any time.
+YouWealth has been designed so you can invest or make withdrawal requests online at any time.
 To get started, you can download and use our BNZ app or log on to BNZ Internet Banking.

 On occasions, it may be tempting to invest or withdraw due to market events.
 Focus on your investment timeframe and goals and avoid being distracted by short-term changes in your investment balance.